-On the downside, it misses some basic features – to name a few: a better blog, an app store and there isn’t a search function, unfortunately.
+On the downside, it misses some basic features such as a better blog and an app store.
 Their templates have some SEO shortcomings you should be aware of (e.g. odd heading structures).

 And remember, if you’d like to have a site without the self-promoting Webnode banner, you’ll need the Standard or the Profi plan.
 We also think they could be more generous with the storage and bandwidth limits they offer with the lower plans (Mini and Limited).